theaparnaprabhu/Minor-Projects/README.md

 4. **EchoMeter with DHT11** - An integrated Arduino project that combines distance sensing using the HC-SR04 ultrasonic sensor with temperature and humidity monitoring via the DHT11 sensor.
 Ideal for learning sensor fusion and real-time environmental data collection.

-5. **RC Simulator with MATLAB** - Charging and Discharging curves of an RC circuit, plotted using MATLAB, later made better using MATLAB app, and visualized using LTspice
+5. **RC Simulator with MATLAB** - Charging and Discharging curves of an RC circuit, plotted using MATLAB, later made better using MATLAB app, and visualized using LTspice.